GauthamramRavichandran/MasterBot/ThePain_Readme.md

 `/restart {alias}`- Restart you py file

-If you started your bot with "`python3 main.py AnyName`", you can restart it by sending "/restart AnyName" to your bot on telegram.
+If you started your bot with "`python3 main.py AnyName`", you can restart it by sending

+"`/restart AnyName`"

+to your bot on telegram.

 Except yoou shouldnt use a name more than once, you can use everything as name.